LittleCornerDev/chrome-ColorNameSeasonIdentifier/.github/ISSUE_TEMPLATE/technical-request-with-acceptance-criteria.md

 ---
 name: Technical Request with Acceptance Criteria
-about: Suggest a non-user-facing idea for this project.
+about: Suggest a non-user-facing idea for this project
 title: "[tech]: enter_summary_here"
 labels: tech
 assignees: ""